I’m New Here – FAQ

 What are your weekly gathering times?

 There are three worship gatherings each Sunday.
-The Sunday morning gatherings are at 8:30 a.m. and 10:50 a.m. and are identical in form and content.
-Many in our church family also choose to close the Lord’s day in worship at 6:00 p.m. using a more informal service style.
-Click here to find the specific schedule for this week.
+The Sunday morning gatherings are at 8:30 a.m. and 11:00 a.m. and are identical in form and content.

-There is also year round activities for all ages on Wednesday night at 7:00 p.m.
+There are also year round activities for all ages on Wednesday night at 7:00 p.m.

 What can I expect if I visit?